Choose a Docker shape

 Single-project Dockerfile

-This is the simplest Docker path for a normal Redop project.
+This is the simplest Docker path for a normal Redop project.- your Redop app lives in one project directory

 - you do not need a compiled binary